-- A physical barrier is recommended if there are at risk individuals in the house. - To restrict access to a fireplace or stove, install an adjustable safety gate to keep toddlers, young children and other at risk individuals out of the room and away from hot surfaces. - Install a switch lock or a wall/remote control with child protection lockout feature. - · Keep remote controls out of reach of children. - Never leave children alone near a hot fireplace, whether operating or cooling down.
+- · Install a physical barrier such as: - A decorative firescreen. - Adjustable safety gate. - Install a switch lock or a wall/remote control with child protection lockout feature. - Keep remote controls out of reach of children. - Never leave children alone near a hot fireplace, whether operating or cooling down. - Teach children to NEVER touch the fireplace.

-- · Teach children to NEVER touch the fireplace. - Consider not using the fireplace when children will be present.
+• Consider not using the fireplace when children will be present.